ubterko/owlchat/README.md

 # OwlChat
 A simple chatroom project to get familiarized with websockets and fastapi.

+## Key-Feature
+An anonimous chatroom with emphasis on transparency and security.
+The app allows users to view each others thought processs as they type their messages.
+Each letter entered in the textbox gets sent to the reciever at the other end.

 ## Features
-♨️ Chat
+♨️ Realtime Chat
 ☢️ User identification
 🌠 View each others thought-process as you type
+❤️ FastAPI WebSockets

 ## Technologies
 1) HTML